murphd44/mnd-ireland/README.md

 Hand in the sunlight image: “sunlight” by Ricardo Esquivel.
 From: Pexels.

-Other Resources Used:
+## Other Resources Used:

-W3 Schools *hyperlink and Code Institute *hyperlink tutorial videos were consulted on a regular basis to understand the functionality of some of the code.
+[W3 Schools](https://www.w3schools.com/) and [Code Institute](https://learn.codeinstitute.net/dashboard) tutorial videos were consulted on a regular basis to understand the functionality of some of the code.

-Acknowledgements:
+# Acknowledgements:

 •	I would like to thank my tutor, Marcel for his guidance and feedback through the process of completing this project.
 His critique and suggestions have proved to be very valuable when completing this project.